 The B2 programme has a study workload of 60 EC.
-The components of the B2 programme are:
+The study units of the B2 programme are:

-Name Module components & content 2 Education design and assessment4 EC Industrial processes (201900xxx) Industrial chemistry and processes, sustainable industrial chemistry project (8.5 EC) Catalysis and reaction kinetics (4.5 EC) Mathematics (2 EC): Vector calculus: vector fields, integral theorems Project: in groups.
+Module name Study units & content 2 Education design and assessment 4 EC Industrial processes Industrial chemistry and processes, sustainable industrial chemistry project (8.5 EC) Catalysis and reaction kinetics (4.5 EC) Mathematics: Vector calculus (2 EC): vector fields, integral theorems Project: in groups.
 Assessment based on report and presentation.
-Lectures and tests in English.
-Mathematics, catalysis and reaction kinetics, industrial chemistry and processes: lectures and tutorials.
+Mathematics, catalysis and reaction kinetics, industrial chemistry and processes : lectures and tutorials.
 Assessment based on written test.
-Lectures and tests in English.
-15 Physical transport (201900146) Theory (7.5 EC): flow theory, energy transport, substance transport + practical on transport phenomena Numerical methods/modelling (4 EC) Transport phenomena project (3.5 EC) Project: in groups.
+15 Physical transport Physical Transport Phenomena (7.5 EC): flow theory, energy transport, substance transport + practical on transport phenomena Numerical methods (3.5 EC) Transport phenomena project (4 EC) Project: in groups.
 Assessment based on report and presentation.
-Option to take module in English.
 Theory: lectures and tutorials.
 Assessment based on written test.
-Lectures and tests in English if there are non-Dutch students present.
 Practical: assessment based on participation and reports.
-Option to take module in English.
-Numerical methods/modelling: lectures and tutorials.
+Numerical methods: lectures and tutorials.
 Assessment based on assignments.
-Lectures and tests in English 15 Molecules and materials (201900xxx) Organic and bioorganic chemistry (6 EC): (bio)organic chemistry theory on synthesis.
-Organic and bioorganic chemistry practical (2 EC) Colloid & Nanochemistry (7 EC): Colloid & nanochemistry theory and project on nanochemistry.
+15 Molecules and materials Organic and bio-organic chemistry (6 EC): (bio)organic chemistry theory on synthesis.
+Lab course: Organic and bio- organic chemistry (2 EC) Colloid & Nanochemistry (7 EC): Colloid & nanochemistry theory and project on nanochemistry.
 Project: in groups.
 Assessment based on report/poster.
-In English.
 Organic chemistry, colloid and nanochemistry: lectures and tutorials.
 Assessment based on written test.
-Nanochemistry lectures and tests are in English.
-Organic chemistry and colloid chemistry lectures and tests are in Dutch.
-Practical: assessment based on participation and reports Dutch.
-15 Process design (201400164) Chemical technology project (7 EC): designing an industrial process Separation methods (4 EC): theory of industrial separation techniques and practical on distillation, absorption or adsorption.
-Introduction to chemical reactor science (4 EC): theory of basic reactors for 1-phase systems and residence time distribution Project: in groups.
+Practical: assessment based on participation and reports.
+15 Process design Or Chemical technology project (7 EC): designing an industrial process Separation methods (4 EC): theory of industrial separation techniques and practical on distillation, absorption or adsorption .
+Introduction to chemical reactor engineering (4 EC): theory of basic reactors for 1-phase systems and residence-time distribution Project: in groups.
 Assessment based on (group) report and individual oral examination.
-Option to take English-taught module.
-Introduction to Chemical reactor science, separation methods: lectures and tutorials.
+Introduction to Chemical reactor science, separation methods : lectures and tutorials.
 Assessment based on written test.
 Practical: assessment based on participation and reports.
-15 Materials science & Technology (201900xxx) Advanced materials: theory and project, incl.
-2 practicals (7 EC) Chemistry and technology of inorganic materials (4 EC) Chemistry and technology of organic materials (4 EC) Project: in groups, assessment based on (group) report.
-AM, CTOM and CTIM: lectures and tutorials.
+15 Materials science & Technology Advanced materials: theory and project, incl.
+2 practicums (7 EC) Chemistry and technology of inorganic materials (4 EC) Chemistry and technology of organic materials (4 EC) Project : in groups, assessment based on (group) report.
+AM, CTOM and CTIM : lectures and tutorials.
 Assessment based on written test.
 15 Total B2 60

 This programme applies to students belonging to the 2015 generation and later cohorts.

 For students belonging to the 2014 and earlier generations, different B1, B2, and B3 programmes apply.
 Further information on transitioning between the programmes for these generations can be found on the website of the programme in question, in accordance with Article 9 of this appendix.

-This table seeks to present the programme as accurately as possible.
+4 This table seeks to present the programme as accurately as possible.
 No rights can be derived from the contents specified here.
-For more detailed information, please refer to the Osiris education catalogue and the Canvas sites of the respective modules or educational units.
-The appendix to this programme-specific appendix provides a list of learning objectives for each individual module.
+For more detailed information, including the intended learning outcomes, please refer to the Osiris education catalogue and the Canvas sites of the respective modules or study units.

 The B3 programme has a study workload of 60 EC.
-The components of the B3 programme are:
+The study units of the B3 programme are: